danston/gbc/README.md

 cmake -DCMAKE_BUILD_TYPE=Release ..
 ```

 ##### NOTE: If the output result shows FAILED for some tests, it is ok.
-It happens because those coordinates miss some theoretical properties.
+It happens because the corresponding coordinate functions do not satisfy some theoretical properties of generalized barycentric coordinates.

 ### Simple example